Aspirin and omeprazole

 You should not use this medicine if you are allergic to aspirin or omeprazole, or if:

-you've had an asthma attack or severe allergic reaction after taking aspirin or an NSAID (nonsteroidal anti-inflammatory drug).
+you have had an asthma attack or severe allergic reaction (sneezing, runny or stuffy nose, wheezing, chest pain, shortness of breath) after taking aspirin or another NSAID.

 This medicine is not approved for use by anyone younger than 18 years old.
 Aspirin can cause Reye's syndrome, a serious and sometimes fatal condition in children.